openzipkin/zipkin-reporter-java/README.md

 [![Gitter chat](http://img.shields.io/badge/gitter-join%20chat%20%E2%86%92-brightgreen.svg)](https://gitter.im/openzipkin/zipkin) [![Build Status](https://travis-ci.org/openzipkin/zipkin-reporter-java.svg?branch=master)](https://travis-ci.org/openzipkin/zipkin-reporter-java) [![Download](https://api.bintray.com/packages/openzipkin/maven/zipkin-reporter-java/images/download.svg) ](https://bintray.com/openzipkin/maven/zipkin-reporter-java/_latestVersion)

 # zipkin-reporter-java
-Shared library for reporting zipkin spans onto transports including http, kafka and scribe.
+Shared library for reporting zipkin spans onto transports including http and kafka.
 Requires JRE 6 or later.

 # Usage
 These components can be called when spans have been recorded and ready to send to zipkin.

 ## Encoder
 The span encoder is a specialized form of Zipkin's Codec, which only deals with encoding one span.
-It is also extensible in case the type of span reported is not `zipkin.Span`
+It is also extensible in case the type of span reported is not `zipkin2.Span`

 ## Reporter
 After recording an operation into a span, it needs to be reported out of process.
 There are two